 - The Party will also produce campaign materials, flyers and leaflets for every election, and support our coordinated campaign digitally and on social media.

 - While candidates must run their individual campaigns on their own terms, the Santa Barbara County Democratic Party will act as the coordinating organization in election seasons for united Democratic field campaigns, with the goal of electing our endorsed candidates.

 - The Party will execute GOTV plans with focuses on vote-by-mail voters, targeted precincts, targeted door hangers and phone calls, and Election Day door knocking operation.

 - The Party is committed to continuing to ensure fair elections.
-To that end, we support the CDP’s “Promote, Protect the Vote” program and other programs intended to ensure that every eligible voter is given the opportunity to vote, and that all eligible votes are counted.
+To that end, we support the California Democratic Party’s voter protection programs intended to ensure that every eligible voter is given the opportunity to vote, and that all eligible votes are counted.